Stan Lane: Jim Crockett Promotions / World Championship Wrestling (1987–1990)

 Now the fan favorites the Midnight Express soon had to contend with a blast from the past, The Original Midnight Express as it consisted of Dennis Condrey and Randy Rose, who had teamed up before Condrey and Eaton became a team.
 During the November 5 episode of WCW Saturday Night, Jim Cornette (kayfabe) received an anonymous phone call, as the caller ridiculed Cornette over Eaton and Lane's loss of the NWA World Tag Team Championship to The Road Warriors on October 29.
 Cornette recognized the caller and basically asked him to come say it to his face.
 At that point, Dangerously and the Original Midnight Express hit the ring and proceeded to pummel Cornette and Stan Lane, who was wrestling in a singles match.
-By the time Bobby Eaton showed up, it was three on one.
-Cornette showed up the next week on TBS carrying his blood stained suit jacket and the feud was on.
+Bobby Eaton who was at ringside tried to get in the ring to his partner and manager but Paul E Danerously and The Original Midnight Express prevented Bobby from doing so.
+The Cornette showed up the next week on TBS carrying his blood stained suit jacket and the feud was on.

 The teams wrestled at Starrcade '88, but nothing was solved.
 The Midnights vs. Midnights would be the hottest feud in WCW for months, building up to a six-man tag match involving the managers on pay-per-view in February 1989.
 The one who got pinned would have to leave the promotion.
 However, WCW (the former Jim Crockett Promotions) was under new ownership and in transition at the time and many wrestlers were coming and going.
 At the last minute, Condrey decided to leave WCW.
 Jack Victory was brought in as his replacement and the match went forward, but at this point no one really cared.

 Due to various booking issues, Jim Cornette and the Midnight Express left the promotion for a short while, around the time that Ted Turner brought out Jim Crockett and began promoting the federation as the National Wrestling Alliance / World Championship Wrestling.
 When the booking issues started to clear up, Cornette and the Midnight Express returned to the federation and a very strong tag-team division.
 One of those teams was The Dynamic Dudes (Shane Douglas and Johnny Ace), who admitted that the Midnight Express was one of their favorite teams and asked if Cornette would be their manager as well.
 Cornette agreed but the Midnight Express were not happy about it at all.
 After arguing, Jim Cornette stopped accompanying the Express to the ring, choosing to only manage the Dudes.
 At the Clash of Champions IX the two teams met with Jim Cornette in a neutral corner, forced to choose between the teams.
 The Express started out very aggressively, especially for a team that was supposed to be fan favorites and when the night was over the Midnight Express had once again established themselves as heels with Jim Cornette in their corner; Cornette had never stopped siding with the Express.